 See more on car insurance for teens.

 Insurance rates are the lowest for middle age drivers, but in most states senior citizens should expect an increase in car insurance even with a great driving record.
 Despite years of experience behind the wheel, Progressive data shows that drivers 75 and over are more prone to car accidents due to physical, cognitive, or visual impairments, which may translate to higher rates.
-The good news is that seniors typically spend less time on the road, and driving fewer miles—along with driving safely—could mean savings through Progressive's Snapshot program.
+The good news is that seniors typically spend less time on the road which—along with driving safely—could mean savings through Progressive's Snapshot program.